Quasi-Elliptic Cohomology and its Power Operations

 The key groupoid $\Lambda(X/\!\!/G)$ in the construction of quasi-elliptic cohomology is the full subgroupoid of $\mathcal{L} (X/\!\!/G)$ consisting of the constant loops.
-In order to unravel the relevant notations in the construction of $QEll^*_G(X)$, we study the orbifold loop space with its $\mathbb{T}-$action in Section \ref{orbifoldloop} and Section \ref{ghost}.
+In order to unravel the relevant notations in the construction of $QEll^*_G(X)$, we study the orbifold loop space in Section \ref{orbifoldloop} and Section \ref{ghost}.

-Quasi-elliptic cohomology is closely related to equivariant Tate K-theory, which is defined from the orbifold K-theory of the full subgroupoid of consisting of the constant loops.

-In Section \ref{orbifoldspre} we introduce basic notions on Lie groupoids and bibundle, and discuss the example $Loop_1(X/\!\!/G)$ relevant to the construction of quasi-elliptic cohomology.
-The references are \cite{LerStack} and \cite{Moe02}.
-Moreover, we enlarge this groupoid by adding the rotation.
-In Section \ref{orbifoldloop} we interpret the groupoid $Loop^{ext}_1(X/\!\!/G)$ in an equivalent ways and introduce a skeleton $\mathcal{L}(X/\!\!/G)$ of it.
-In Section \ref{ghost} we show quasi-elliptic cohomology can be interpreted by ghost loops constructed by Rezk in his unpublished manuscript \cite{Rez16}.
-In Section \ref{lambdarepresentationlemma} we show the representation ring of $\Lambda_G(g)$ and relevant groups.
-In Section \ref{orbqec} we introduce the construction of quasi-elliptic cohomology in term of orbifold K-theory first and then equivariant K-theory.
-We show some properties of the theory in Section \ref{propertiesqec}.
+In Section \ref{orbifoldspre} we define $Loop_1(X/\!\!/G)$.
+In Section \ref{orbifoldloop} we interpret the enlarged groupoid $Loop^{ext}_1(X/\!\!/G)$ and introduce a skeleton $\mathcal{L}(X/\!\!/G)$ of it.
+In Section \ref{ghost} we show the construction of quasi-elliptic cohomology by ghost loops.
+In Section \ref{lambdarepresentationlemma} we show the representation ring of $\Lambda_G(g)$.
+In Section \ref{orbqec} we introduce the construction of quasi-elliptic cohomology first in terms of orbifold K-theory and then equivariant K-theory.
+We show the properties of the theory in Section \ref{propertiesqec}.